eriksjolund/cg/documentation/tools/README.md

 Generate and manage invoices.

 Invoices are generated per customer and for a list of samples or pools.
-All data for samples are stored in _Status_ samples in pools are fetched from LIMS, however, they are still invoiced per pool.
+All data for samples are stored in _status_ samples in pools are fetched from LIMS, however, they are still invoiced per pool.

-## Housekeeper :file_folder: / KB
+## Housekeeper (HK) :file_folder:

 - **GitHub**: [Clinical-Genomics/housekeeper](https://github.com/Clinical-Genomics/housekeeper)
-- **Database**: MySQL, `clinical-db:3306/housekeeper2`

 Stores and tags important files.
 It groups files in "bundles" and keeps track of "versions" of those bundles.